PalaniSockalingam/cloud-cap-samples-java/README.md

 helm upgrade bookshop ./chart --install -f values.yaml
 ```

+Note: `<your-release-name>` in the `values.yaml` file should match the release name in the above command.
 ### Access the UI

 Before you can access the UI you should make sure to [Setup Authorizations in SAP Business Technology Platform](#setup-authorizations-in-sap-business-technology-platform).